October 4-9, 2015

 • Animal Demonstrations/Group Activities

-Emily Insalaco, Manager of Behavioral Programs - Denver Zoo
+Emily Insalaco, Curator of Behavioral Programs - Denver Zoo

 Steve Martin, President - Natural Encounters, Inc.